 If you live next to a river and want clean energy to power your home, there is great news for you.
 The Belgian company Turbulent has created a "fish-friendly" turbine that can be installed in just one week.

-The innovative turbine can supply power 24 hours a day to dozens of homes when installed in rivers and canals.
-It provides low cost energy as the generator uses only running water to produce energy.
+The innovative turbine can provide energy 24 hours a day to dozens of homes when installed in rivers and canals.
+It provides low-cost energy as the generator uses only running water to produce energy.
 Each turbine can actually power up to 60 homes.
-What more can we say?
+What more can I say?
 Oh yes.
 The turbine has a long operating life and requires little maintenance because it has a sort of "self-cleaning filter" that captures large debris.
 And it can be monitored remotely!

 Better than solar?

-Turbolent claims on its website that its turbine is a much better option for areas with rivers than solar power.
-"While solar is a great way to supplement energy needs with renewable energy, a small hydro power plant is the clear choice wherever there is a viable river.
-This turbine is affordable, reliable and much more compact."
-I don't feel like blaming these statements.
+Turbulent says on its site that its turbine is a much better option for areas with rivers than solar power.
+“While solar is a great way to supplement energy needs with renewable energy, a small hydroelectric plant is the clear choice wherever there is a viable river.
+This turbine is convenient, reliable and much more compact.”
+I don't feel like denying these statements.

 The company has already built one of its turbines for the Green School in Bali, Indonesia.
 The Green School wanted to power world-class education entirely through renewable energy in the middle of the jungle.
-The turbine generated energy from small rivers without the need for a large vertical drop and without any negative impact on the local environment.
-What's more: Turbulent has also been shown to be highly resistant to extreme weather conditions such as tropical storms.
+The turbine generated energy from small rivers without needing a large difference in altitude and without any negative impact on the local environment.
+More: Turbulent has also proven to be highly resistant to extreme weather conditions such as tropical storms.

 Turbulent turbine, the next steps